 While the specific storyline is under debate among fans, Sonata Arctica has four songs spread across its albums which are often referred to as the "stalker saga."
 The chronological order (in terms of the stalker's life) is "Caleb," "End Of This Chapter," "Don't Say A Word," and "Juliet."

 Not to mention the UTAU Sukone Tei and her yandere tendencies towards Kagamine Len

 The Sugarland song Steve Earle is all about a woman who wants to marry Steve Earle.

 While the lyrics of Sugarland's latest song "Stuck Like Glue" are bubbly and sweet, the music video has the lead singer take on an exaggerated version of this trope.
 Played for Laughs until the end.

 I drove all night to get to you Is that alright?
-I drove all night and crept in your room Woke you up from your sleep to make love to you.
+I drove all night and crept in your room Woke you from your sleep to make love to you.

 The song "Wasting Time" by Thirsty Merc is about this; the second line is "I'm trying to make you notice me but you don't care"

 Nerf Herder's Golfshirt, Part 2 is a great exemple of this trope, with all the parked at the dark end of your street thing.